 Overal, Dublin city center and the area around O’Connell Street, is the best area to stay in Dublin because it has a wide choice of accomodation, as well as close to tourist attractions.
 If you stay here, you will be located within easy walking distance to many restaurants, bars, and shops.

 By now, you should be feeling much more confident on where to stay in Dublin to get the most out of your vacation.
 Whether you are planning a family vacation, a romantic getaway, or a lively party weekend, there is sure to be a Dublin neighbourhood that suits you.

-Once you have decided on the perfect location for your vacation, it is time to look at booking your accommodation.
-I have also included plenty of suggestions of the best hotels in the city, so you are just a few clicks away from planning your ideal trip to Dublin.
+Once you have decided on the perfect location for your vacation, it is time to look at How many nights should you stay in Dublin, and booking your accommodation.
+I have also included plenty of suggestions of the best hotels in the city, and spend minimum 3 days if this is your first time, so you are just a few clicks away from planning your ideal trip to Dublin.